21513/Jellyfeatured/README.md

 #### I do not always have time to fix bugs or add features.
 If you want me to update this, contact me or consider sponsoring this project.

-Adds a featured section to your Jellyfin home screen with automatic recommendations.
+Adds a featured section to your Jellyfin home page with automatic recommendations.
 Modify or reorder categories to fit your preferences.

 ![Jellyfeatured on desktop](jellyfeatured-desktop.png)